schmidtleon48/noise/README.md

 * noise samples

 ## Example
-Here are two example shown, where 1/f noise is generated.
+Here are two examples shown, where 1/f noise is generated.

 **1. Example:**